uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

   We are using `EARLIEST` so a new consumer group will start from the beginning of each topic.
   The default is `LATEST`, which would have a new consumer group only process the records that are produced after its creation.

-Ensure that the repository for your `PartitionedCheckinStat` entities is injected into this consumer.
+Inject the repository for your `PartitionedCheckinStat` entities into this consumer.

-You will then need to define three consumer methods:
+Define three consumer methods:

 * One which takes the `CheckinTopics.TOPIC_CHECKIN` events and creates or increments the value associated to the "started" statistic and the partition of the record.
 * Same for `CheckinTopics.TOPIC_CANCELLED`, but the name is "cancelled".
 * Same for `CheckinTopics.TOPIC_COMPLETED`, but the name is "completed".

-The methods will have to meet a number of requirements:
+The methods have to meet a number of requirements:

 * They should be annotated as `@Transactional`, as you will need to first check the existing value (if it exists), and then create or increment it as needed.
-That's multiple database accesses that should happen all at once or not at all (hence the need for a transaction).
+Those are multiple database accesses that should happen all at once or not at all (hence the need for a transaction).
 * They should use the `@Topic(topic)` annotation to indicate the topic that they will be consuming from.
 * Their only parameter will be `@KafkaPartition int partition`: the `@KafkaPartition` annotation ensures Micronaut will bind the partition of the record to the `partition` parameter.